-After months of speculations and rumours, Apple confirms the official release of its first wearable device, Apple Watch.
+After months of speculations and rumors, Apple confirms the official release of its first wearable device, Apple Watch.
 Putting an end to the vague early 2015, Tim Cook finally paves the way forward for the Watch.

 Update [10-March-2015]: “The pre-order of Apple Watch starts from 10th of April.
 And, the Watch will ship from 24th of April.”
 Tim Cook announced at the Spring Forward media event held at Yerba Buena Center in San Francisco.

-“Development of Apple Watch is right on schedule and we expect to begin shipping from April” Tim Cook said.
+“Development of Apple Watch is right on schedule, and we expect to begin shipping from April,” Tim Cook said.
 During the announcement of the earnings report of the first fiscal quarter of 2015, he shared plenty of important details regarding the Watch as well as the unprecedented success that the company has made in the wake of record-breaking sales of iPhone 6 and 6 Plus.